ChrisH2727/Milestone-3/README.md

 The following steps are required to clone this project to your GitHub repository:

 - Log in to your GitHub account

-- Create a new repository.
+- Create a new repository

 - Navigate to the new repository